 Study Abroad Payment Information

 You must be registered at AMC and be cleared financially by the Bursar's Office prior to your departure.
-In the event that you are not financially cleared by the designated date prior to departure we are required to initiate a process of withdrawing your name from the college.
+In the event that you are not financially cleared by the designated date prior to departure, AMC is required to initiate a process of withdrawing your name from the college.

 Power of Attorney

-If you are a recipient of Financial Aid, we recommend that you entrust a family member or another individual with power of attorney for the period of time that you will be abroad.
+If a study abroad student is a recipient of Financial Aid, it is recommended that he or she entrusts a family member or another individual with power of attorney for the period of time that you will be abroad.
 Power of attorney will enable someone else to sign reimbursement checks and certain forms on your behalf.
 Obtaining power of attorney involves consultation with an attorney, and you should verify with the study abroad coordinator and Financial Aid Office that someone else can execute the forms you require.